yaniyuval/ML1_IAP/README.md

 conda activate ML_IAP
 ```

+If you want to understand what is a virtual environmnet please read [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).

+If you want more details regarding creating virtual environments, please read [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 #### Installing packages
 Here you will install packages that are necessary for the course.
 Please type: